FlashSystems/TSoS/README.md

 Secret providers are executable programs or scripts that accept the source file (the template) as the first and the destination file (the target) as the second parameter.
 TSOS searches different locations for an executable file that has the name of the secret provider.
 The following locations are searched in the specified order:

 1. The directories specified in the `search_path` configuration option.
 The directories are searched from left to right.
-2. The search path specified in the `TSOS_PATH` environment variable.
+2. If the configuration file set `env_path` to `true`: The search path specified in the `TSOS_PATH` environment variable.
 Multiple paths are searched from left to right.
 3. The hard coded path `/etc/tsos.d`
 4. The hard coded path `/usr/lib/tsos`